vdistortion/to-webp-json/docs/docs.md

 ![to-webp-json](bg.jpg)

-A CLI tool that converts images to the desired format, generates a structured JSON map of the output files, and optionally resizes them by width and/or height.
-Useful for static sites, galleries, and automation.
+A CLI tool that converts images to the required format, generates a file structure in JSON, and resizes them if necessary.
+Useful for static websites, galleries, and automation.

-## Usage
+## 📖 Usage

 Create an `img-src` folder